Home > Educational Programs > Medical & Dental Undergraduate Student Education

 General Pathology 601 for Dental Students

 The Vice Chair for Pathology Education is Margaret M. Grimes, M.D., M.Ed.
-Dr. Grimes provides oversight for the Pathology component of the MII curriculum, including the Pathology laboratory sessions, and is the co-director of the MII Respiratory course.
+Dr. Grimes provides oversight for the Pathology component of the M2 curriculum.
 Dr. Grimes also serves as the Associate Program Director for the Pathology Resident Training Program.
 She is a surgical pathologist with specialty interest in pulmonary, cardiac and breast pathology; she also serves as an attending pathologist on the autopsy service.

 Contact Dr. Grimes at (804) 828-3832 or email@example.com.

-The MII Pathology curriculum includes a one-week course in Pathogenesis, followed by the Pathology component of the organ-system courses throughout the MII year.
-Pathology is presented in formal lectures and in laboratory sessions.
-The laboratories complement the lectures, and are opportunities for the students to examine gross and microscopic specimens that illustrate specific disease processes, in a small group setting.
-Emphasis is placed on the students’ gaining an understanding of the pathogenetic mechanisms and the clinical manifestations of disease.
-Laboratory instructors include members of the Pathology faculty and Pathology residents.
+The Pathology medical school curriculum includes a two-week course in Foundations of Disease, followed by the Pathology component of the organ-system courses throughout the M2 year.
+Pathology is presented in formal lectures and small group settings.
+Emphasis is placed on the students’ gaining an understanding of the pathogenetic mechanisms and the manifestations of disease.

-MII students with high Pathology grades are inducted into the Pathology Honor Society, a national society.
-Exceptional student performance in Pathology is recognized annually with the Charles S. Bryant Prize in Pathology, presented to a graduating student.
+M2 students with high Pathology grades are inducted into the Pathology Honor Society, a national society.
+Exceptional student performance in Pathology is recognized annually with the Charles S. Bryan Prize in Pathology, presented to a graduating student.

-Additional Pathology learning experiences are available in the MIII and MIV years as elective rotations in Pathology laboratories, such as Surgical Pathology, Transfusion Medicine, and Hematopathology.
+Additional Pathology learning experiences are available in the M3 and M4 years as elective rotations in Pathology laboratories, such as Surgical Pathology, Transfusion Medicine, and Hematopathology.
 Students interested in finding out about Pathology as a career in medicine are encouraged to attend the periodic meetings of the Pathology Club.